qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/plotting/analysis_tools/index.rst.txt

        label_size (int, optional): Font size for the tick labels.
 Default is 12.

+       check_shapes (bool, optional): If True, checks the shapes of x, y, and z arrays and transposes if necessary.
+Default is True.

    Returns:
        tuple: A tuple containing the figure, axis, and colorbar axis objects.